 Enhanced pay for family docs due Jan.
-1 will be retroactiveJanuary 16th, 2013 in Health /
+1 will be retroactiveJanuary 16, 2013 in Medicine & Health / Health

 (HealthDay)—Family physicians who see Medicaid patients and are entitled to enhanced payment will get their pay, although it is likely to be delayed.